Configurations of an Articulated Arm and Singularities of Special Multi-Flags: RC and RVT codes and conf igurations of an articulated arm

-Let be ${D}$ a distribution of constant rank on a manifold $M$ fitted with a Riemannian metric.
-We will denote indistinctly by ${\cal P}(M, D)$ the sphere sphere bundle $S(M,D,g)$ or the projective bundle $P(M,D)$ and by $D^{\{1\}}$ the spherical prolongation or the Cartan prolongation of $D$ on ${\cal P}(M, D)$.
-By induction the corresponding tower of bundle ( cf (\ref{towerM}) and (\ref{towerS}))
+Consider a~distribution ${D}$ of constant rank on a~manifold~$M$ f\/itted with a~Riemannian metric~$g$.
+We will denote, indistinctly, by ${\mathcal P}(M, D)$ the sphere bundle $S(M,D,g)$ or the projective bundle $P(M,D)$ and by $D^{\{1\}}$ the spherical prolongation or the Cartan prolongation of~$D$ on ${\mathcal P}(M, D)$.
+Therefore, we have the associated tower of bundles (see~\eqref{towerM} and~\eqref{towerS})